Amoebas and coamoebas of linear spaces: Introduction

-It was shown by the first author and F. Madani in \cite{MN1-11} that the volume of the amoeba of a generic $k$-dimensional algebraic variety of $(\mathbb{C}^*)^n$ with $n\geq 2k$ is finite.
-Moreover, they proved in \cite{MN2-11} that the finiteness of the volume of the amoeba of a generic analytic variety is equivalent to the fact that the variety is algebraic.
-In Theorem 6.1, we compute explicitly the volume of the amoeba and the coamoeba of a generic real $k$-dimensional affine linear space of $(\mathbb{C}^*)^{2k}$.
-In particular, we show that the volume of the coamoebas of complex and real $k$-dimensional affine linear spaces of $(\mathbb{C}^*)^{2k}$ are equal.
+In \cite{PR-04}, Rullg\aa rd and the second author showed that the area of complex plane curve amoebas is finite and the bound is given in terms of the Newton polygon of the defining polynomial.
+They, also compute the area of the amoeba of a plane line.
+It was shown by Mikhalkin and Rullg\aa rd that this bound is always sharp \cite{MR-00}.
+In \cite{MN1-11}, Madani and the first author generalized this result and showed that the volume of the amoeba of a $k$-dimensional algebraic variety of $(\mathbb{C}^*)^n$ with $n\geq 2k$ is finite.
+Moreover, they proved in \cite{MN2-11} that the finiteness of the volume of the amoeba of a generic analytic variety is equivalent to the variety being algebraic.
+Theorem \ref{Main A} and Proposition \ref{theorem dim amoeba} was shown separately and in the same time by Petter Johansson in \cite{J-10}.

-{\bf Remark.} This work was started on June 2011, but after the tragic death of Mikael Passare on 15 September 2011, the completion and writing of this paper was done by the first author.